kevcomedia/progress/notes/01/29_learn-to-code-html-and-css.md

 Every element in the page is a rectangular box.
 The **CSS box model** consists of the **content**, **padding**, **border**, and **margin**.
-An element's dimensions (width and height) are inflenced by the box model.
+An element's dimensions (width and height) are influenced by the box model.
 By default, an element's width is the sum of the width of the content, the left and right paddings, left and right borders, and left and right margins.
 The same reasoning applies to an element's height.
-A major gotcha with widths and heights of an element is that the `width` and `height` properies really just apply to the width and height of the _content_ by default, not including how much padding or border or margins there are.
+A major gotcha with widths and heights of an element is that the `width` and `height` properties really just apply to the width and height of the _content_ by default, not including how much padding or border or margins there are.